Safe Outsourcing and Security Measures

 • Update all software regularly.

-• Only use recognized antivirus software.
+• Only use recognised antivirus software.

 • Encrypt all hard disks to secure systems both locally and remotely.